Jun-shen/homework/03_data-comm_infor-basis.md

 The information __I__ is inverse to the probability __P__, less probability produce more information.

+> Information from engineering view:
+>
+> The amount of information in a message is proportional to the time required to transmit the message.
+>
+> Therefore the message with smaller probability of occurrence needs long code word and that of larger probability need shorter codeword.

-The more efficient communication system need to transmit more messages in a range of time (if the channel capacity is fixed), then we need to encode the message as less as possible.
+The more efficient communication system need to transmit more messages in a range of time (if the channel capacity _bits/sec_ is fixed), then we need to encode the message as less as possible.
+I.e. more probability event use smaller codeword; less probability event use larger codeword.
+More probability event has less information; less probability have more information.

+__Central idea of information theory is that messages of a source has to be coded in such a way that maximum amount of information can be transmitted through the channel of limited capacity.__